 Caputo returned to Kline & Specter as a partner in 2010.
 He returned to handling catastrophic injury cases, and he also started the firm’s whistleblower practice.
 Caputo continued both to litigate catastrophic injury cases and manage the firm’s whistleblower practice until January 2017, when he left with fellow Kline & Specter partner Andy Youman to start Youman & Caputo.

-In recognition of his work in the catastrophic injury field, Caputo was selected from 2011 through 2018 as among the top five percent of attorneys in Pennsylvania by the independent rating service Super Lawyers based on balloting of attorneys statewide and evaluation by a special blue-ribbon panel.
+In recognition of his work in the Philadelphia catastrophic injury legal field, Caputo has been selected every year since 2011 as among the top five percent of attorneys in Pennsylvania by the independent rating service Super Lawyers based on balloting of attorneys statewide and evaluation by a special blue-ribbon panel.
 In several prior years selected by Pennsylvania Super Lawyers Rising Stars as among the top 2.5 percent of attorneys in the state 40 or younger.

-Caputo is a frequent lecturer and has served on a number of significant committees and boards, including the Supreme Court of Pennsylvania’s Civil Procedural Rules Committee, the Board of Directors of the Public Interest Law Center of Philadelphia, and the Advisory Board for the Lexis Nexis Practice Guide: Pennsylvania Civil Trial Practice, 2017 Edition, edited by The Honorable Daniel J. Anders, Judge of the Civil Trial Division of the Court of Common Pleas of Philadelphia.
+Caputo is a frequent lecturer and has served on a number of significant committees and boards, including the Supreme Court of Pennsylvania’s Civil Procedural Rules Committee, the Board of Directors of the Public Interest Law Center of Philadelphia, and the Advisory Board for the Lexis Nexis Practice Guide: Pennsylvania Civil Trial Practice, edited by The Honorable Daniel J. Anders, Supervising Judge of the Civil Trial Division of the Court of Common Pleas of Philadelphia.
 Caputo is also a former adjunct professor of law at Drexel Law School.

 Caputo was born and raised in Delaware County, Pennsylvania, where he lives now with his wife and three children.
 He is active in the community, particularly coaching youth baseball.